sqlitecloud/docs/src/pages/docs/commands/enable-database.md

 ## Description

 Use this command to ENABLE a previously disabled database.
-Once re-enabled that database will be available again to be used with the USE DATABASE command.
+Once re-enabled, the database will be available again for use with the USE DATABASE command.

 ## Return